 Since Holberton School opened its doors in 2016, the world's most innovative companies have noticed.
 Graduates have found high-satisfaction jobs at LinkedIn, Google, Tesla, Docker, Apple, Dropbox, Facebook, Pinterest, Genentech, Cisco, IBM, and more.

-Holberton’s total campus count to 11 worldwide spanning 4 continents and 5 countries.
+Holberton’s total campus add up to 26 worldwide spanning 4 continents and 20 countries.
 Holberton has campuses in San Francisco, New Haven, Tulsa, and Puerto Rico, United States; Medellin, Bogota, Barranquilla and Cali, Colombia; Montevideo, Uruguay; Beirut, Lebanon; and Tunis, Tunisia.

 About the founders/CEO: